akaraspt/tl_paper/README.md

   * [TensorLayer Implementation](https://github.com/zsdonghao/tensorlayer/blob/master/example/tutorial_word2vec_basic.py)

 ## Deep Reinforcement Learning
+You need to install all modules to run this example.
 This is a simple asynchronous DRL example, you can run this example in one machine or multiple machines with database module.
 * About the codes
   * [tutorial_tensordb_atari_pong_generator.py](https://github.com/akaraspt/tl_paper/blob/master/tutorial_tensordb_atari_pong_generator.py) is the data generator.